Don’t let your age get in the way of purchasing your own home. Here are some tips to help get you started.

 - Letter from Centrelink confirming the status and nature of your disability pension.

-Most lenders will accept a Veteran's Pension as a source of income for a home loan.
+Many lenders may accept a Veteran's Pension as a source of income for a home loan.
 This applies if you are receiving:

 - Department of Veterans' Affairs War Widows or Widows Pension